drewww/prism/docs/source/making-a-roguelike/part7.rst

 Descending to the next part
 ---------------------------

-In the next section of the tutorial we'll add a set of stairs and let the player descend deeper into the dungeon!
+In the :doc:`next section <part8>` of the tutorial we'll add a set of stairs and let the player descend deeper into the dungeon!